nickjj/plutus/README.md

 it is curling down 1 file, or perhaps 2 files if you want to use the general purpose CSV importer for bank exports or migrating from other tools.

+*This repo hasn't gotten updated in X number of weeks, is this project dead?
+Absolutely not!
+I use it all the time, it helps me file taxes and I currently do all of my quarterly taxes with it in minutes.
+It hasn't needed changing so far!*

 ## 🖥 Demo video

 [![Plutus](https://img.youtube.com/vi/mwVnKbne9v4/0.jpg)](https://www.youtube.com/watch?v=mwVnKbne9v4)